+A probate advance is an option for you if you are waiting for probate because of the slow court process.
 The whole process is fast and easy, unlike petitioning for the probate and getting it granted.
 There are three steps in total to go through before you receive your inheritance advance:

 - Application.
 You will have a free consultation with one of our funding executives who will walk you through the entire process.
 This is when you can ask any questions you may have and get all the help you need.

 - Review.
 We will assess your application to check if you are eligible for an advance on what is rightfully yours.
 The funding executive will tell you exactly which documents you will need to send to us.

 - Agreement.
 Once approved, we will sign a contract with you and wire you your money.

 The benefits of getting an advance on your inheritance